luadch/luadch/README.md

     - Go to `scripts/lang/` here you can find all language files for each script, after that: *+reload*

-## How to make a Win32 + Linux/Unix Hybrid version
+## How to make a Win32 + Linux/Unix Hybrid version:

 With Luadch you have the possibility to make a Hybrid version who runs on Win32 systems and one Linux/Unix system of your choice.
 This could be very useful if: